 Using our online services to discover Scotland’s history

 Our mission?
 To discover the oldest online record that made reference to Burns Cottage.
 This is the house where Robert Burns was born back in 1759 in Alloway, Ayrshire.
-Innes and I weren’t entirely sure that there would even be any record on either the Land or Sasine Register.
+We weren’t entirely sure that there would even be any record on either the Land or Sasine Register.
 Sometimes, when a building is passed down through generations of family members and then onto the ‘Scottish Ministers’ (i.e. Historic Environment Scotland) or a charity like the National Trust for Scotland, it doesn’t make that much of a mark on the registers… Which means it’s harder to trace its history.

 We got lucky: there was a mention of Burns Cottage on the General Register of Sasines dating from 2008.
-Not quite as old as I was hoping, but it sent us on the right path.
+Not quite as old as we were hoping, but it sent us on the right path.
 In 2008, there was a transfer from the Burns Monument Trust to the ‘National Trust for Scotland for places of historic interest [and] natural beauty’.
 And although dating from less than a decade ago, this search sheet pointed us in the right direction.
 To discover more about Burns, we’d have to delve deeper into the ‘First Series’ of the Sasine Register.

 Exploring Scotland’s oldest land registry documents

 Being pointed towards the First Series search sheets was like gold dust; we knew we were onto something really old.
-For the next stage of our search, Innes opened the Back Office Production System (BOPS) which houses historical information from the General Register of Sasines.
 And guess what?
-After following the footprints the Second Series search sheets had left us, Innes found a reference to Burns Cottage.
+After following the footprints the Second Series search sheets had left us, we found a reference to Burns Cottage.
 Take a look at a snapshot of the search sheet below:

 You’ll see that this search sheet dates from 1881, where it reads: